-Atomic Junction draws its gritty blend of Midwest-inspired rock ’n’ roll, country and blues from influences such as Ray Wylie Hubbard, Steve Earle, The Band, Tony Joe White and Tom Petty & the Heartbreakers.
+Atomic Junction draws its gritty blend of Midwest-inspired rock ’n’ roll, country and blues music from influences such as Ray Wylie Hubbard, Steve Earle, The Band, Tony Joe White and Tom Petty & the Heartbreakers, among others.

 “There is something pretty retro about the way they’re getting to the hook,” critic Chadwick Easton wrote of the band in Melody Maker Magazine.
 "The approach is as classic as it gets … exclusive and original in every department.”